knchaffin/Meander/README.md

 ### V1.0.5
 - Added CV Degree and Gate inputs to melody section.
 Allows playing of the melody engine via octal radix degree.octave values from sequencers or standard note values from a MIDI keyboard or modules such as TWELVE-KEY.
 - Changed Harmony circle Degree and Gate inputs format to accept same control as the melody.
-Allows playing of the harmony  engine via octal radix degree.octal values from sequencers or standard note values from a MIDI keyboard or modules such as TWELVE-KEY.
+Allows playing of the harmony  engine via octal radix degree.octave values from sequencers or standard note values from a MIDI keyboard or modules such as TWELVE-KEY.
 - Harmony STEP input can now properly control stochastic progressions such as those with "Markov", "random" or "rand" in their names.
 - Harmony circle "STEP" can now be advanced via the Meander "1ms Clocked Trigger Pulses".
 Warning, this introduces a 1/32nd note delay in the harmonic progression.
 In most cases this is not noticeable, but beware.
 - All play modes now handle 7th chords if selected.